theamber/salemimhit/index.md

 *Apr.
 6, 2013*

 ## Hey there!

-Welcome to the home of Salem I’m Hit.
+# Welcome to the home of Salem, I’m Hit.

 The show title comes from a running gag between Amber and Tony when they played the first couple of Army of Two games.
 Tony was more run and gun and Amber was the cautious one which led to the Rios character screaming “Salem, I’m Hit!” many, many times.